 In 1912, founder John Cort opened the Cort Theatre, designed by Edward B. Corey on West 48th street.
 The Cort Theater briefly hosted The Merv Griffin Show from 1969 to 1972 before turning back into an actual theatre.
 The theater later set a record by hosting 1,920 performances of the Stephen Schwartz musical, The Magic Show.
 The Cort Theatre was designated a New York City landmark on November 17, 1987.
 This was also the theatre where the aspiring actor James Dean made his Broadway debut in 1952 with the play See The Jaguar.

-Interact with the Cort Theatre Seating Chart before buying your tickets.
+Check out the Cort Theatre Seating Chart here.

 - Not the entirety of the theater is wheelchair accessible.
 Just the designated seats have step-free access.
 Keep this information handy when selecting seats.